 What am I paying for exactly? |

 With a valid building permit, you are paying for peace of mind that your intended project is permitted in terms of the Ontario Building Code, the City’s Zoning By-Law, and any other relevant policies and By-laws.
-During the building process, one of the City’s Building Officials will visit the property to inspect the on-going work on your property during various stages of construction.
-At the end of the project, you will be issued with an Occupancy Permit, to demonstrate that the project has been successfully completed to meet the minimum standards of the Ontario Building Code and other relevant laws.
-This confirmation is important for insurance purposes, for potential purchasers of the property, and for the safety of any users of the building or structure. |
+During the building process, one of the City’s Building Officials will visit the property to inspect the on-going work on your property during various stages of construction. |

 What happens if I build without a permit? |